Using FEMA GO

 Qualitative Evaluation Criteria

-FEMA will convene a National Review Panel to score subapplications based on qualitative evaluation criteria.
-The BRIC national competition National Review Panel will include FEMA regional office and headquarters staff, as well as representatives from state, local, tribal, and territorial governments and other federal agencies.
-The National Review Panel will help increase transparency in decision-making while building capability and partnerships.
+FEMA will convene a National Review Panel to score the subapplications submitted for the National Competition.
+The scores are based on qualitative evaluation criteria.
+The National Review Panel includes staff from FEMA regional and headquarters offices, and others who represent state, local, tribal, and territorial governments and other federal agencies.
+The use of this type of panel increases the transparency in decision-making and helps build capability and partnerships.

 Resources

-Environmental Planning and Historic Preservation (EHP) Requirements
+Requirements for Environmental Planning and Historic Preservation (EHP)

 Nature-Based Solutions